“I accept chaos, I’m not sure whether it accepts me.”

-Just kidding – the wedding is already set for October.
-Nah – kidding, again.
-Marriage is am oppressive, patriarchal institution that I only believe in sometimes – like when my friends Jessica and Bror get married and I take gorgeous photos of them being the happiest people in the world like this:
+Jessica and Bror got married and I took gorgeous photos of them being the happiest people in the world like this:

 Who *wouldn’t* want to get married with photos like this?
 Be honest – you’re thinking of getting married right now.